 If you are able to do so, immediately call 9-1-1, or indicate to either the driver or others that they need to do so.
 The vast majority of bicycle accidents result in serious injuries.
 Even if you feel you are able to get up and walk away, it is important that you have experienced medical personnel examine you immediately.
-Ask the police to create an accident report for the incident.
+Ask the police officer to create an accident report for the incident.

 Once you have been evaluated by on-scene medical personnel, make sure you collect the information from the other driver including their name, phone number, insurance information, and their license plate number.
-If possible, use your phone to take pictures of the scene including the location of the collision, damage to the vehicles and any injuries you have.
+If possible, use your phone to take pictures of the accident scene including the location of the collision, damage to the vehicles and any injuries you have.